baharmon/lectures/content/point-cloud-aesthetics/_index.md

 # Iconicity
 **Icons** look like what they represent
 {{< note >}}
-An icon is mimetic, a likeness.
 Point clouds are iconic because they look like what they represent.
 Their iconic nature is unique because of their fidelity, inherent three dimensionality, and resulting immersivity.
-Point clouds have an indexical link to the scene captured that imbues them a greater sense of authenticity and fidelity and grounds their iconic claim to faithfully represent reality.
+Their indexical link to the scene captured imbues them with a authenticity that grounds their iconic claim to faithfully represent reality.
 {{< /note >}}

 ---